[Webinar] How to Boost Developer Productivity with Policy-Driven IaC

 Check out the base code here.

 The base code works perfectly.
 However, imagine working in multiple environments, such as test, staging, and production.
 We would prefer to deploy a larger instance in production and a smaller instance in the test environment to save money.
-Meaning that the code remains the same except for the instance type, which varies depending on the environment.
+This means that the code remains the same except for the instance type, which varies depending on the environment.

 We already know that variables can be used to solve this problem.
 To keep things running, we’ll create a variable for the instance type and set its default value to “t2.micro”.